SemanticMediaWiki/SemanticCite/docs/01-introduction.md

 ## Create an in-text reference

-To create a simple reference, it is only required to add an annotation (e.g. `[[CiteRef::Einstein 1956]]`) to the selected text position and after the document is saved, a reference link together with a reference list will appear on the page that includes the `Citation reference` annotation.
+To create a in-text reference, a user only is required to add an annotation (e.g. `[[CiteRef::Einstein 1956]]`) to the selected text position and after the document is saved, a reference link together with a reference list will appear on the page that includes the `Citation reference` annotation.

 ## What about structured data?

-For more information about how to map local [properties](02-property-mapping.md) or how to use other features of the `#scite` parser, have a look at this [help](04-scite.md) document.
+For more information about how to map local [properties](02-property-mapping.md) and how to use other features of the `#scite` parser, have a look at this [help](04-scite.md) document.

 ## What about citation styles?

-`#scite` allows to support different citation styles using MediaWiki's existing [template](03-template-mapping.md) mechanism to generate a customized text output.
+`#scite` allows to support different citation styles making use of the existing [template](03-template-mapping.md) infrastructure to generate a customized text output.